devmount/third-stats/README.md

 ## Privacy and Security

-ThirdStats is fully contained and doesn't contact any third-party CDN servers.
-It runs locally without any webserver.
-ThirdStats stores processed data in a cache, but you can clear and disable it.
-ThirdStats will never store this data elsewhere, nor sent or sell it anywhere.
-ThirdStats needs permissions to access accounts, read email headers and download export files.
-ThirdStats will always seek to minimise use of permissions where possible, and use granular permissions where available.
-Thunderbirds Permissions API is currently limited to access the whole email instead of the email header only.
+ThirdStats runs entirely locally and will never contact, send or sell data to, any third-parties.

+ThirdStats features require [Thunderbird permissions](https://developer.thunderbird.net/add-ons/mailextensions/supported-webextension-api) to function, but will always seeks to minimise permissions where possible, and use granular permissions where available [1]:

+ * Accounts: Access accounts and identities (read-only)
+ * Downloads: Export and download data as a file
+ * Messages: Access messages to create statistics (read-only)
+ * Storage: Store processed data (cache) for performance.
+Can be cleared or disabled at any time.

+[1] Example: Thunderbird Permissions API does not currently provide for reading only message headers, instead of the entire email (including the body).

 See the [Security Policy](./SECURITY.md) for details how ThirdStats values your privacy.